 2. Impact Factor and Reputation

 While the impact factor is not the only measure of a journal’s quality, it is an important indicator of its influence within the scientific community.
 Journals with higher impact factors are often more competitive, but they can provide greater visibility for your research.
 Additionally, consider the journal’s reputation in your field.
-Well-respected journals can enhance the credibility and recognition of your work.
+Well-respected niche journals enhance the credibility and recognition of your work in the absence of a large impact factor.

 Decide whether you want your article to be openly accessible or behind a subscription paywall.
-Open access journals can increase the visibility and accessibility of your research, as they are freely available to anyone with internet access.
-However, they often require an article processing charge (APC).
-Subscription-based journals, on the other hand, may have a wider readership among institutional subscribers but can limit access to those without subscriptions.
+Open access journals increase the visibility and accessibility of your research, as they are freely available to anyone with internet access.
+However, they often require an article processing charge (APC), which can be upwards of $2500.

 4. Peer Review Process